Uma Thurman’s Ex Makes Ugly Accusations About Pills, Booze, And Mental Illness

-It’s now becoming clear why Uma Thurman didn’t want the press to be allowed in the courtroom for the custody trial for the four year old daughter she shares with ex fiance Arpad “Arki” Busson, who is also Elle MacPherson’s ex.
+It’s now becoming clear why Uma Thurman didn’t want the press to be allowed in the courtroom for the custody trial for the 4-year-old daughter she shares with ex-fiance Arpad “Arki” Busson, who is also Elle MacPherson’s ex.
 But on day one of the trial, Busson is making accusations that Uma Thurman is self-medicating with booze and pills to treat her mental illness.

-Uma Thurman and her attorney, Eleanor Alter argued with the judge that they believed that allowing the press in the courtroom for the custody trial would violate that privacy of Thurman’s daughter, as what goes on the internet stays for life, says the Inquisitr.
+Uma Thurman and her attorney, Eleanor Alter, argued with the judge that they believed that allowing the press in the courtroom for the custody trial would violate that privacy of Thurman’s daughter, as what goes on the internet stays for life, says the Inquisitr.
 But on the other side of the issue was Busson and a lawyer for the New York Post, arguing that there is no reason to prevent the press from reporting on what goes on in the courtroom.
 Busson’s attorney argued that other foreign fathers should see that they can fight for custody in the United States.

 Ex accuses Uma Thurman of mixing pills and booze to treat mental illness | Page Six https://t.co/c95yYw49Bv